Routing

 Combinations

-The above usage can be combined:
+The above groupings can be combined with each other:

 $router = (new RouteList)